aazon/aazon/content/posts/001 How to get a directory with a predefined set of files.md

 The problem here is that in fact, none is sure that all pre-defined configs have been removed.
 As for today, this is enough but tomorrow package maintainers may add other files that silently are added to your production system during installation.

-The second solution would be to remove all files from `/etc/nginx/conf.d` and then add only necessary ones:
+The second solution would be to remove all files from `/etc/nginx/conf.d` and then add only the necessary ones:

 ```yml
 - name: remove all from conf.d
     shell: "rm -rf /etc/nginx/conf.d/*.conf"
     notify: reload nginx

 - name: add required configs
     copy:
       src: "{{ item }}"